the-technat/technat.dev/README.md

 ### Secrets

-There are two places for secrets:
+There is only one place for secrets: Akeyless SaaS Platform.

-- in an ansible-vault file if they are static and required for core functionality
-- on akeyless'es SaaS vault solution
+But there might be some tokens to access akeyless in various places, if they cannot use some nicer auth method (like OAuth2)

 [Akeyless](https://akeyless.io) is a SaaS Solution for managing secrets and integrates well with Kubernetes.
 You can find the Console here: [Link](https://console.akeyless.io) (Login with Github)